Permafrost/Tundra/SERVICES.md

 ### tundra.decimal:validate

-Returns true if the given string can be parsed as a decimal.
+Returns `true` if the given string can be parsed as a decimal.

 #### Inputs:

 * `$decimal` is a string to be validated as a decimal.
 * `$raise?` is an optional boolean indicating if an exception should be thrown if the given string is not a valid decimal.
-Defaults to false.
+Defaults to `false`.

 #### Outputs: